openattic/openattic/documentation/developer_docs/contribute.rst

     # hg push -B <bookmark name> -f

-Now that your fork has your local changes too, now you can create a pull-request with the changes you have made.
+Now that your fork has your local changes, too, you can create a pull-request with the changes you have made.
 If your pull-request was merged into the main repository, you have to manually merge the accepted bookmark in your "master" bookmark.
 After that you can delete your local bookmark for a